-The Convention13 stipulates that "the developed country Parties may also provide, and developing country Parties avail themselves of, financial resources related to the implementation of the Convention through bilateral, regional and other multilateral channels."
-That means the FM as such also has a scope broader than just the institutions established by the CoP.
-Developed country Parties are expected to provide information on the bilateral and multilateral assistance they provide in their national communications under the Convention.14
+The Convention stipulates that "the developed country Parties may also provide and developing country Parties avail themselves of, financial resources related to the implementation of the Convention through bilateral, regional and other multilateral channels."
+That means the FM as such also has a broader scope than just the institutions established by the CoP.
+Developed country Parties are expected to provide information on the bilateral and multilateral assistance they provide in their national communications under the Convention.